Kevin Mitchell (boxer): World title challenges

-With the IBF title opportunity gone astray, Mitchell went a different route in 2015.
-On 31 January, he faced Daniel Estrada for the vacant WBC Silver lightweight title.
+On 31 January 2015, he faced Daniel Estrada for the vacant WBC Silver lightweight title.
 In what was described as a career-best performance, Mitchell showcased his boxing skills with renewed motivation en route to stopping Estrada in eight rounds.
 This set up a second world title opportunity for Mitchell, this time against WBC lightweight champion Jorge Linares.
-Their fight took place on 30 May and got off to a cagey start, with neither fighter winning any rounds convincingly.
-In round five, Mitchell scored a hard knockdown, allowing him to build up a lead on the scorecards and box with increasing confidence.
-However, Linares scored a knockdown of his own in round ten, which quickly signalled the end of the fight as Mitchell's eye had been badly cut from a punch, forcing the referee to wave off the fight.
+Their fight took place on 30 May.
+In round five, Mitchell scored a hard knockdown, allowing him to build up a lead on the scorecards.
+Linares scored a knockdown of his own in round ten, which quickly signaled the end of the fight as Mitchell's eye had been badly cut from a punch, forcing the referee to wave off the fight.

-The year ended on a sour note for Mitchell on 12 December, as he made another attempt at vying for a world title on the undercard of Anthony Joshua vs. Dillian Whyte.
-On the line was the WBA interim lightweight title, and facing him was Ismael Barroso, a then-unknown power puncher who came in with a near-perfect knockout record.
-From the opening round, Mitchell was unable to fend off the undefeated southpaw, who knocked him down three times.
-By the fifth round, the referee spared Mitchell from further damage and stopped the fight.
+On 12 December, he made another attempt at vying for a world title on the undercard of Anthony Joshua vs. Dillian Whyte.
+On the line was the WBA interim lightweight title, and facing him was Ismael Barroso, who knocked him down three times.
+By the fifth round, the referee stopped the fight.
 Immediately afterwards, Mitchell had to be given oxygen by ringside doctors.

 Retirement

-Mitchell was scheduled to face European lightweight champion Edis Tatli on 18 March 2016 in Finland, but on 10 February, Mitchell announced his retirement and withdrawal from the fight.
-He told Sky Sports, "I've had a good think about it over the last week and I'm happily retired now. ...
-I've been doing this 22 years and it's time to call it a day and start a new chapter in my life."
+Mitchell was scheduled to fight European lightweight champion Edis Tatli on 18 March 2016 in Finland, but on 10 February, Mitchell announced his retirement and withdrawal from the fight.
+He told Sky Sports, "I've had a good think about it over the last week and I'm happily retired now… I've been doing this 22 years and it's time to call it a day and start a new chapter in my life."